jqPlot/jqPlot/README.txt

 Although not required, the author would appreciate an email letting him know of any substantial use of jqPlot.
-You can reach the author at: chris dot leonello at gmail dot com or see http://www.jqplot.com/info.php .
+You can reach the author at: chris at jqplot  or see http://www.jqplot.com/info.php .

 If you are feeling kind and generous, consider supporting the project by making a donation at: http://www.jqplot.com/donate.php .